 6.15.1 Applicability to language

+The vulnerability as specified in TR 24772-1 clause 6.15 is applicable to Fortran .
 This vulnerability is applicable to Fortran for integer values.
 Some processors have an option to detect this vulnerability at run time.

 6.15.2 Guidance to language users